 DOC is encouraging people in Hauraki to celebrate 50 years of Conservation Week by taking action for our taonga.
 Join in to connect with nature and give our native species and natural landscapes a helping hand.

 For Conservation Week's fiftieth year, we reflect on the groups and people in Taranaki who have protected our nature and inspired the next 50 years of conservation.

-Take a moment to celebrate and enjoy nature this Conservation Week 4–12 September 2021.
+Take a moment to act for nature this Conservation Week 5 - 11 September.